CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/tiler.md

 ```

 {{% bannerNote type="note" title="warning"%}}
-In case of `source_table` being set as a query, it should be taken into account that [CTEs](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax#simple_cte) are not allowed.
+In case of `input` being set as a query, it should be taken into account that [CTEs](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax#simple_cte) are not allowed.
 Also, the query should be as simple as possible in order to avoid BigQuery limitations about the complexity of the final query.
 {{%/ bannerNote %}}

 {{% bannerNote type="note" title="ADDITIONAL EXAMPLES"%}}